GroupDenseKitchen/KitchenOccupation/README.md

 The Frame class is the main data container for any data needed by the processing pipeline.
 Each object is responsible for data pertaining to one time step.

 ### Network
-The Network module is responsible for reading images the involved cameras and comunicating with external systems.
+The Network module is responsible for reading images from the involved cameras and comunicating with external systems.

 ### ImageProcessor
 The ImageProcessor class is derived from Algorithm and is responsible for the image processing part of the pipeline.
 It holds an ordered collection of the objects responsible for each image processing step (also derived from Algorithm).